-625 ÷ - 7 1 1 2 3 l2.
-Ke ral . a two year pre University.
-Th School classes Biology produced with elective Bio cannot, therefore State.
-We hav Director of Puth relevant portion Biology portion of for the high scho to X) when the in these classes a used in the bool be used in the C by the NCERT for student logy in Standards IX to X e, be adopted in schools in c, however, instructed th bolic Instruction to includ is from these books in the of the general science book bol classes (Standards VII books for General Science are revised.
-The diagram cs of the NCERT will also deneral Science books here required blocks from the books two in Hin in Hindi speaking being requested ned from the NCERT the adj produced by them for use g areas.
-The University is to consider the question of b-degree classes''.
-13. Jammu & K Sashmir . the NCÉRT fo textbook for high the prescription and courses falls State Board of matter has been ook referred to us so far by r adoption is the Biolog her secondary classes.
-Since of higher secondary syllab s within the purview of th Secondary Education, this on referred to them fo and I will let you know on due course".
-14. Bihar . · · · "The State Gov adopt the Biol the NCERT as vernment have decided to ogy textbooks prepared by models.
-'Kavya Sankala the experts, wi syllabus.
-State indi 'Gadya Sankalan' and n' are under examination of ith reference to the existin Governments opinion in be shortly communicated.
-Since the Nation very useful work to evolve a nati promote emotio school children quality textboo hal Council has been doing with a common objective onal system of education to mal integration among the by poducing standard and ks the State Governmen support to the Council."
+1 2 3 12.
+Keral .
+This State has a 10-year course, followed b a two year pre-degree course under the University.
+There is no elective in the School classes here.
+The sections in Biology produced by the NGERT for student with elective Biology in Standards IX to X cannot, therefore, be adopted in schools in State.
+We have, however, instructed th Director of Public Instruction to includ relevant portions from these books in the Biology portion of the general science book for the high school classes (Standards VII to X) when the books for General Science in these classes are revised.
+The diagram used in the General Science books here obtaining the required blocks from the National Council.
+"We have obtained from the NCERT th books two in Hindi produced by them for us in Hindi speaking areas.
+The University i being requested to consider the question of using for the pre-degree classes".
+13. Jammu & Kashmir "The only textbook referred to us so far b the NCERT for adoption is the Biolog textbook for higher secondary classes.
+Since the prescription of higher secondary syllab and courses falls within the purview of the State Board of Secondary Education, thi matter has been referred to them for urgent attention and I will let you know of their decision in due course".
+14. Bihar • • • .
+"The State Government have decided to adopt the Biology textbooks prepared by the NCERT as models.
+Two books in Hindi 'Gadya Sankalan' and 'Kavya Sankalan' are under examination of the experts, with reference to the existin syllabus.
+State Governments opinion in this regard will be shortly communicated. · .
+Since the National Council has been doing very useful work with a common objectiv to evolve a national system of education to promote emotional integration among the school children by poducing standard and quality textbooks the State Governmen extend all their support to the Council."